 No. The Villanova MSF program is a rigorous 12 months combining classroom hours, coursework, a professional development program, and group work which requires your full-time commitment.

 No, the Villanova School of Business does not offer a part-time MSF program.

-No, the Villanova School of Business does not offer a joint MBA/MSF program; however Villanova des offer a MSF to MBA option, which allows MSF graduates to apply up to 24 of their MSF credits tow towards the Villanova MBA.
-Students do need to apply into the MBA program separately, once they’ve completed the MSF.
+No, the Villanova School of Business does not offer a joint MBA/MSF program; however, Villanova does offer an MSF to MBA option, which allows MSF graduates to apply up to 24 of their MSF credits toward the Villanova MBA.
+Students do need to apply for the MBA program separately once they’ve completed the MSF.

 The MSF curriculum is an in-depth study of financial theory and its real-world application.
 The MBA curriculum is broad-based, covering accounting, finance, economics, marketing, management and information systems.